MAFA: Managing False Negatives for Vision-Language Pre-training

+In Tables \ref{table:with_BLIP-2} and \ref{tab:BLIP-2-zero}, we demonstrate that our MAFA can be successfully integrated with the recent BLIP-2 \cite{(BLIP-2)li2023blip}, which is quite a successful vision-language pre-training framework.
+As described in S.M., the \textit{stage-1} of BLIP-2, which adopts ITC, ITM, and (auto-regressive) LM losses as objectives, closely resembles the pre-training procedures of both BLIP and ALBEF.
+Thus, MAFA can be effortlessly incorporated into \textit{stage-1} of BLIP-2, following the identical way described in Section \ref{sec:method}.

-In Table \ref{table:with_BLIP2}, we demonstrate that our COSMO is successfully integrated with the recent BLIP2 framework.
-The performance of BLIP2+GRIT is significantly degraded (row 2), which indicates that solely applying GRIT-sampling leads to a failure of learning.
-We believe this performance degradation primarily stems from more frequent occurrences of false negatives in BLIP2.
-Namely, due to the significantly enhanced capacity of the model from BLIP2, GRIT-sampling, which mines hard negatives based on contrastive similarities from the training model, tends to include a substantially higher number of false negatives in each batch, from the early stage of the pre-training.
-In contrast, the integration of COSMO with BLIP2 leads to improved performance, highlighting the importance of managing false negatives to improve the stability of the training process.
-In this experiment, we mostly follow the default setting of BLIP2.
-Thus, we replace masked language modeling with auto-regressive language modeling loss in pre-training objectives (\ref{eq:overall_loss}).
-More details and explanations are in S.M.
+In Table \ref{table:with_BLIP-2}, we observe the performance of BLIP-2+GRIT is significantly degraded (row 2), which indicates that solely applying GRIT sampling leads to a failure of learning.
+We believe this performance degradation primarily stems from more frequent occurrences of false negatives in BLIP-2.
+In BLIP-2, due to the significantly enhanced capacity of the model, GRIT sampling, which mines hard negatives based on contrastive similarities calculated from the training model, includes a substantially higher number of false negatives in each batch.
+The integration of MAFA with BLIP-2 leads to enhanced performance, highlighting the importance of managing false negatives to increase the stability of the training process.